 Thanks, then, to a great many of my readers, for suggesting on a recent thread a whole number of songs that might fit the bill.
 155 suggestions were made, for 139 individual songs, and I’d used seven of them before (remember: I don’t re-use songs if I can help it).
 They were a thought-provoking list, too, with meanings I’d not perhaps noticed before in a number of songs, and it also got me listening to some music from my past that this shed new light on.

 What I also found interesting was that there are a number of male artists who are well aware of the problems with masculinity, and have written songs about this fact.
-But there are a great number that appear entirely unaware or ignorant, and I wanted to include at least one of those – hence the last song in the list.
+But there is a great number that appears entirely unaware or ignorant, and I wanted to include at least one of those – hence the last song in the list.

 A quick explanation for new readers (hi there!): my Tuesday Ten series has been running since March 2007, and each month features at least ten new songs you should hear – and in between those monthly posts, I feature songs on a variety of subjects, with some of the songs featured coming from suggestion threads on Facebook.